 To switch on the mains voltage, either a mechanical switch or a relay offers a simple solution.
 However, the relay and its associated components occupy a lot of space and cannot be accommodated in a standard switch box.
-The ‘smart switch’ circuit, shown here, offers a better alternative.
+The smart switch circuit, shown here, offers a better alternative.

-Since mains is not isolated, use a good-quality pushbutton switch with proper insulation to avoid lethal shock.
+Since mains is not isolated, use a good quality push button switch with proper insulation to avoid lethal shock.
 Make sure that the triac can handle the current you are going to draw through it.
-If required, several pushbuttons can be wired in parallel to allow toggling of the triac from different locations.
+If required, several push buttons can be wired in parallel to allow toggling of the triac from different locations.

 The article was first published in September 2005 and has recently been updated.